 Many jazz musicians end musical ideas before they’re fully developed.
 This is similar to telling the set-up of a joke and forgetting to deliver the punch line.
 Both amateur and professional musicians desert good ideas only to end up with weaker ones, random fragments with nothing much in common.
-Appreciate the potential of every idea and develop the gems you play.
+Appreciate the potential of every idea, and develop them.

 4. Thou shalt not abuse repetition